Samuel Adams (beer)

-Samuel Adams is the flagship brand of the Boston Beer Company.
-The brand name (often shortened to Sam Adams) was chosen in honor of Founding Father of the United States Samuel Adams.
-Adams inherited his father's brewery on King Street (modern day State Street).
-Some historians say he was a brewer, while others describe him as a maltster.
-The Samuel Adams brewery is located in Boston, Massachusetts, United States, where visitors can take a tour, and shop beers and merchandise.
-Samuel Adams beer is brewed by the Boston Beer Company, which was founded by Jim Koch in Cambridge, MA, where he started the micro-brewery in his home.
-Koch comes from a long line of Cincinnati brewers, and Samuel Adams beer was started using a recipe now known as the Samuel Adams Boston Lager.
+Samuel Adams (often shortened to Sam Adams) is the flagship brand of the Boston Beer Company.
+It is named after US Founding Father Samuel Adams, who inherited his father's brewery on Boston's King Street (modern day State Street) and worked as a brewer or maltster.
+Samuel Adams beer is brewed by the Boston Beer Company, which was founded by Jim Koch in Cambridge, Massachusetts, where he started the micro-brewery in his home.
+Koch comes from a long line of Cincinnati brewers, and Samuel Adams beer was started using a recipe now known as Samuel Adams Boston Lager.